tongson/taarr/README.md

 [2] https://github.com/xsc/bashing
 [3] git://bitreich.org/drist

 Your shell script multi-tool.
+Automate all the things.
 Can be used for:

 1. Runbooks
 2. Launchers